spnda/shader_processor/README.md

 - Configurable output directory
 - Shader compression (LZMA?)
 - Support for multiple output directories and targets
-- Per-JSON targets to only recompile affected shaders
 - Better stage resolution.
 (Input GLSL and target MSL should create a chain of GLSL -> SPIR-V -> MSL)